 During the first few years at Disney, approximately 20-25 children attended camp.
 As the word spread about camp, more and more survivors from across Florida joined burn camp.
 Soon, pediatric burn survivors from Georgia and South Carolina united with our group and the numbers swelled to 90-100 children in attendance.
 As you can imagine, the logistics, not to mention the cost, for housing, feeding and entertaining this many children and Burn Buddies at Disney became overwhelming.
 The Foundation went on a hunt for a new camp location.
 After months of researching and visiting various camp locations around the state, the Foundation finally agreed upon the The Florida Elks Youth Camp in Umatilla (Marion County).

 The Elks, known for their devotion to children, had built a phenomenal “camp”.
 Already set up and operating as a summer camp for “Elks” kids, this 400 + acre site was more than prepared to accommodate our crowd.
 Their state-of-the-art facilities already had lodging in place, large-scale cooking facilities, and every amenity any child could ever want in a camp, already on site.
 All we had to do was pack our bags.

-Since 2000, Children’s Burn Foundation has been firmly entrenched at the Florida Elks Youth Camp.
+Since 2000, Camp Tequesta of the Children's Burn Foundation of Florida, Inc. has been firmly entrenched at the Florida Elks Youth Camp.
 Although the Georgia and South Carolina groups have moved back to their respective states and started their own camps, our love of the Elks has blossomed into a wonderful partnership.
 For as long as they will have us, it will be our home.

 After our first year there, we surveyed the kids and asked if they preferred Disney or the Elks as a camp location.
 While there were a few that chose Disney, the resounding majority chose the Elks.
 The adults and children love the outdoor camp-like ambiance, the laid-back structure of the overall weekend, the food, and the activities.